 Learn More About Wisdom Tooth Extractions

 Teeth are removed by either pulling or surgical extraction.
 Teeth are only ever “pulled” when they have fully emerged from the gumline.
 In this case, the area around the tooth is numbed with a local anesthetic, and a clasping tool is used to shift the tooth around until it breaks away from the gumline.
 If pulling isn’t an option, the tooth will need to be surgically removed.
 For this procedure, a small incision is made in the gum tissue so the tooth can be reached and removed.

 During your initial visit with us, we will determine which extraction method is ideal for you.
 During this time, we can also discuss tooth replacement options if necessary for your unique situation.

 You will be told not to eat or drink anything for six to eight hours after the tooth extraction procedure.
 You should also make sure you have someone available to drive you home after the surgery.

-You can put ice packs on your face to reduce swelling after the operation.
+You can put ice packs on your cheeks to reduce swelling after the operation.
 If your jaw is sore and stiff after the swelling goes away, try a warm compress.
 Eat soft and cool foods for a few days and then try other foods as you feel comfortable.
 A gentle rinse with warm salt water, started 24 hours after the surgery, can also help to keep the area clean.
-Use one-half teaspoon of salt in one cup of water.
+Use ½ teaspoon of salt in one cup of warm water.
 Initial healing after the teeth extraction takes at least two weeks.